Variational Visual Question Answering for Uncertainty-Aware Selective Prediction: Experimental Details and Hyperparameters

 \section{Experimental Details and Hyperparameters}

 All models were trained on a single server with 8 NVIDIA A100-80GB GPUs.
-For BEiT-3 \cite{beit3}, we use the official implementation on GitHub, whereas for ViLT \cite{kim2021vilt} we use the huggingface implementation.
+For BEiT-3 \citep{beit3}, we use the official implementation on GitHub, whereas for ViLT \citep{vilt} we use the huggingface implementation.
+For early stopping, we consistently use $C@(1-5)\% = \frac{1}{5}\sum_{i=1}^{5} C@i$, which focuses on small risks (high-stakes).
+This is because we find that early stopping for accuracy or validation loss often selects an epoch that is already starting to lose performance in the high-stakes selective prediction metrics, both for AdamW and IVON.
+In general, we consistently observe that these high-stakes metrics suffer from overfitting first, followed by low-stakes selective prediction later, and accuracy declining last (=latest) in training.
+Thus, \textit{early stopping during fine-tuning is crucial for optimal reliability}.

-\paragraph{AdamW Training.} We only make small changes compared to the default hyperparameters, the details are listed in \cref{tab:supp_hyperparameters_adam}. \begin{itemize} \item As the default ViLT implementation has dropout=0, we did a hyperparameter search to find the optimal lr-dropout combination, which resulted in a slightly lower learning rate than the default ($3\cdot10^{-5}$ vs. $10^{-4}$). \item BEiT-3 large is trained in mixed precision (bf16). \item Modest gradient clipping is added for all models. \end{itemize}
+\paragraph{AdamW Training.} We only make small changes compared to the default hyperparameters; the details are listed in \Cref{tab:supp_hyperparameters_adam}. \begin{itemize} \item As the default ViLT implementation has dropout = 0, we performed a hyperparameter search to find the optimal lr-dropout combination, which resulted in a slightly lower learning rate than the default ($3\cdot10^{-5}$ vs. $10^{-4}$). \item BEiT-3 large is trained in mixed precision (bf16). \item Modest gradient clipping is added for all models. \end{itemize}

 \paragraph{IVON Training.} We generally follow \citet{ivon} for the initial selection of all IVON-specific hyperparameters.
-The specific hyperparameter settings for IVON are listed in \cref{tab:supp_hyperparameters_ivon}.
-Our high-level findings are: \begin{itemize} \item IVON needs gradient clapping for stability, as with no clipping, the Hessian estimate can easily diverge. \item The gradient clipping for IVON needs to be slightly higher than that of AdamW, as AdamW typically produces smaller gradients. \item All IVON hyperparameters of IVON except lr and $h_0$ can be left at default values. \item There exists a correlation between lr and $h_0$, \ie a smaller lr requires a larger $h_0$ for optimal results and vice versa.
+The specific hyperparameter settings for IVON are listed in \Cref{tab:supp_hyperparameters_ivon}.
+Our high-level findings and guidelines are as follows. \begin{itemize} \item IVON needs gradient clapping for stability, as with no clipping, the Hessian estimate will frequently diverge. \item The gradient clipping for IVON needs to be slightly higher than that of AdamW, as AdamW typically produces smaller gradients. \item All IVON hyperparameters except the learning rate (lr) and $h_0$ can be left at default values. \item There exists a correlation between lr and $h_0$, \ie a smaller lr requires a larger $h_0$ for optimal results and vice versa.
 This correlation is approximately linear for our three models and VQAv2 training: $\mathrm{lr}\cdot h_0 = 0.01$ was almost always optimal. \end{itemize}

-To find the optimal IVON hyperparameters, we did a hyperparameter search across the learning rate and $h_0$, while keeping all other hyperparameters constant.
+To find the optimal IVON hyperparameters, we performed a (Bayesian) hyperparameter search.